AlfredArouna/traIXroute/README.md

 ./traIXroute.py -r ../path/to/traixroute.json -c CountryCode (iso3166-1)

-An example for Sweden:
+An example for Denmark:

-./traIXroute.py -r ../ixp-country-jedi/example/traixroute.json -c SE
+./traIXroute.py -r ../ixp-country-jedi/example/DK/traixroute.json -c DK

 When traIXroute finishes you have to continue with IXP Country Jedi's next steps.